evhub/coconut/DOCS.md

 Finally, while Coconut will try to compile Python-3-specific syntax to its universal equivalent, the following constructs have no equivalent in Python 2, and require the specification of a target of at least `3` to be used:

 - the `nonlocal` keyword,
-- keyword-only function parameters (use pattern-matching function definition for universal code),
+- keyword-only function parameters (use [pattern-matching function definition](#pattern-matching-functions) for universal code),
 - `async` and `await` statements (requires `--target 3.5`),
 - `:=` assignment expressions (requires `--target 3.8`),
-- positional-only function parameters (use pattern-matching function definition for universal code) (requires `--target 3.8`),
+- positional-only function parameters (use [pattern-matching function definition](#pattern-matching-functions) for universal code) (requires `--target 3.8`),
-- `a[x, *y]` variadic generic syntax (requires `--target 3.11`), and
+- `a[x, *y]` variadic generic syntax (use [type parameter syntax](#type-parameter-syntax) for universal code) (requires `--target 3.11`), and
 - `except*` multi-except statements (requires `--target 3.11`).

 ### Allowable Targets

 If the version of Python that the compiled code will be running on is known ahead of time, a target should be specified with `--target`.
 The given target will only affect the compiled code and whether or not the Python-3-specific syntax detailed above is allowed.
-Where Python 3 and Python 2 syntax standards differ, Coconut syntax will always follow Python 3 across all targets.
+Where Python syntax differs across versions, Coconut syntax will always follow the latest Python 3 across all targets.
 The supported targets are:

 - `universal` (default) (will work on _any_ of the below),
 - `2`, `2.6` (will work on any Python `>= 2.6` but `< 3`),